-The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
-Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on the initial public offering price of \$15.00 per share, you will experience immediate dilution of \$8.88 per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the initial public offering price per share.
+In you purchase shares of common stock in this offering, you will suffer immediate dilution of your investment.
+The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
+Based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$9.03 per share, representing the difference between our pro forma as adjusted net tangible book value per share after this offering and the initial public offering price per share.
 After this offering, we will also have outstanding options to purchase common stock with exercise prices lower than the initial public offering price.
 To the extent these outstanding options are exercised, there will be further dilution to investors in this offering.
-See the section titled "Dilution" for additional information.
+See the section titled "Dilution" for additional information. additional information